-Types Of Groups Therapy
+Types Of Group Therapy

 Groups can also vary in size, how they are led, and their specific goals and intentions.
 By offering an array of therapeutic services, our programs allow each patient to find the support that best meets their needs.

-The types of group therapy our treatment programs offer include:
+The types of group therapy our treatment programs offer may include:

-- cognitive-behavioral groups
+- Cognitive-behavioral therapy groups

-- skills development groups
+- Skills development groups

-- interpersonal process groups
+- Interpersonal process groups

-- psychoeducational groups
+- Psychoeducational groups

-- expressive groups (e.g. art, music, dance)
+- Expressive groups (e.g., art, music, dance)

 - 12-step meetings

-- support groups with specific focuses (e.g. trauma, gender-specific issues, dual-diagnosis, spirituality)
+- Support groups with specific focuses (e.g., trauma, gender-specific issues, dual-diagnosis, spirituality)

-What Are The Benefits Of Group Therapy?
+What Are The Benefits of Group Therapy?

+Group therapy offers a number of advantages for people overcoming addiction, including a greater likelihood of staying sober and retaining a commitment for recovery.
 Much of the driving force behind this is the social connection built in these spaces.
 Therapy in a group setting can build a powerful source of support, stabilization, and positive reinforcement.

 Additional benefits of attending group therapy for addiction include:

-- Accountability: Attending and participating in support groups is a helpful way for people to remain accountable in sobriety.
+- Accountability — Attending and participating in support groups is a helpful way for people to remain accountable in sobriety.
 On an outpatient level, attending groups can provide beneficial structure and support in people’s everyday lives.

-- Inspiration: One of the greatest benefits of group therapy is being able to witness the successes of others in recovery.
+- Inspiration — One of the greatest benefits of group therapy is being able to witness the successes of others in recovery.
 This can be very powerful for people who may be struggling with their own sobriety and need an additional push for motivation.
 It can also keep people motivated to stay on a healthy path and continue challenging their triggers.

-Treatment Programs For Group Therapy
+Treatment Programs for Group Therapy

 Group therapy can be conducted in a variety of settings depending on the level of care that is needed and may include:

-- inpatient programs
+- Inpatient programs

-- residential rehab programs
+- Residential rehab programs

-- outpatient settings
+- Intensive outpatient programs

-Recovering from substance abuse is a long-term process.
+Recovering from substance use is a long-term process.
 Many people find it helpful to continue attending groups for some time as a way to stay on track in their recovery and remain connected to others facing and overcoming their own challenges.

 One of the most valuable aspects of entering an addiction treatment program is the opportunity to observe and learn from others who have been where you are.
-Whether you are entering treatment for the first time, or have a history of rehab stays, no one treatment stay is the same.
+Whether you are entering treatment for the first time or have a history of rehab stays, no one treatment stay is the same.

 Attending our groups is an effective way for patients to learn what has worked for others, reflect on their own experiences, and develop new skills for a happy and balanced life in sobriety.
-This may involve attending groups once a day or multiple times a day depending on the program’s schedule.
+This may involve attending groups once a day or multiple times a day, depending on the program’s schedule.